zenzue/zenzue/README.md

 # Aung Myat Thu (w01f)

  👋 Hello there!
 I'm Aung Myat Thu, widely known in the cyber community as w01f.
-I'm deeply immersed in the world of cybersecurity, dedicating my expertise as a Cyber Security Trainer, DevSecOps Architect, Project Manager, and Trainer.
+I'm deeply immersed in the world of cybersecurity, dedicating my expertise as a Cyber Security Professional, DevSecOps Architect, Project Manager, and Trainer.

 ## About Me